NREL/fastsim/docs/content/background/what-is-fastsim.md

 all modeled powertrains.
 It shows that:

 - Basic FASTSim models perform well for many high-level efficiency and energy studies.
-- Customized FASTSim models can closely match second-by-second and trip-level data in targeted calibration efforts.
+- Calibrated FASTSim models can closely match second-by-second and trip-level data in targeted calibration efforts.

 ## Conclusion